-"Ultra-long-haul trips to destinations in Asia and Australia are usually at their lowest price closer to five months before your departure date, so be sure to start monitoring early," says Berg.
+"Ultra-long-haul trips to destinations in Asia and Australia are usually at their lowest price closer to five months before your departure date," Berg said.
+In other words, the window is closing quickly for some flights for summer travel.